KaruroChori/klipper-deployer/README.md

+> [!WARNING]
-> **Notice!** all this is very much work in progress; not all features are working, even when documented.
+> All this is very much work in progress; not all features are working, even when documented.

-I recently got a wyse 3040 to serve as a node on my network, and to handle multiple printers.
+I recently got a [wyse 3040](https://www.dell.com/support/manuals/de-de/wyse-3040-thin-client/3040_ug/system) to serve as a node on my network, and to handle multiple printers/cnc stuff.
-It is an atom-powered thin client, roughly the size of a raspberry pi; so, no surprise, it only comes with 2GB of RAM and 8GB of flash storage.
+It is an atom-based thin-client, roughly the size of a raspberry pi; so, no surprise, it only comes with 2GB of RAM and 8GB of flash storage.
 Hence, docker-based solutions like [portable-klipper](https://github.com/KaruroChori/portable-klipper) are not really feasible.
 On paper [kiauh](https://github.com/dw-0/kiauh) offers a more lightweight approach, but it does not work for several reasons:

 - There is no good way to add multiple instances after the initial setup.
-- The base repositories for klipper and moonraker are fully cloned, leading to a signicant waste of time and storage during the initial setup.
+- The base repositories for klipper and moonraker are fully cloned, leading to a significant waste of time and storage during the initial setup.
-- By default it installs the same dependencies specified on the original install scripts, but there is no point in having all those toolchains if at no point we are expecting to compile the firmware on the node itself.
+- By default, it installs the same dependencies specified on the original installation scripts, but there is no point in having all those toolchains if at no point we are expecting to compile the firmware on the node itself.

-For these reasons, I have been working on my own scripts to simplify the deployment process of klipper & friends on hardware with low end specs.
+For these reasons, I have been working on my own scripts to simplify the deployment process of klipper & friends on hardware with low-end specs.
-A nice extra over a solution like _kiauh_ is how much easily it can be integrated in automated processes.
+A nice extra over a solution like _kiauh_ is how much more easily it can be integrated in automated processes since it is all based on configuration files and few command lines at best.

 # How to use it

-This package provides a single executable `klipper-deployer` once installed.
+This package provides a single executable `klipper-deployer` once installed on your system.
-Using it without parameters will show the different options which are available.
+Calling it from your shell will display all the options available, but please read through this documentation before.

 ## System Requirements

+Before using it, you have to make sure your system fulfills some requirements:

-- [ ] Base system should be Debian 12.
-Other systems might work as well.
-In general support for other systems will be added over time.
+- [ ] Your system should be Debian 12.
+Other derived systems might work as well as long as packet names are the same.
-- [ ] The user you are running it from should be in your sudoers file.
+- [ ] The user you are running it from must be in your sudoers file.
 - [ ] Install [bun](https://github.com/oven-sh/bun) on the target machine (on linux `curl -fsSL https://bun.sh/install | bash`).
+This script is written in typescript to keep my sanity.

+In general, support for more systems will be added over time.

 ## Initial installation